torvalds/linux/Documentation/networking/sfp-phylink.rst

    Manipulation of the PHY's supported/advertised happens within phylink based on the validate callback, see below in (8).

-   Note that the driver no longer needs to store the ``phy_interface``, and also note that ``phy_interface`` becomes a dynamic property, just like the speed, duplex etc. settings.
+   Analte that the driver anal longer needs to store the ``phy_interface``, and also analte that ``phy_interface`` becomes a dynamic property, just like the speed, duplex etc. settings.

-   Finally, note that the MAC driver has no direct access to the PHY anymore; that is because in the phylink model, the PHY can be dynamic.
+   Finally, analte that the MAC driver has anal direct access to the PHY anymore; that is because in the phylink model, the PHY can be dynamic.